Wake up those tired words by choosing stronger synonyms

 - Repeat for each tired word in the pocket chart.

 - Place the synonym strips behind the appropriate word cards.

 Let’s use good as an example, since it’s often overused.
 It’s convenient and easy to write good friend, good snack, good worker, or good child, even though the word good means different things each time.

 But just think!
 With a few synonyms at their disposal, your children can choose much stronger, more specific words instead:

-Now they can describe a kindhearted friend, healthy snack, skillful worker, or obedient child.
+Rather than use the tired word good, they can choose a stronger word from the pocket chart to describe a kindhearted friend, healthy snack, skillful worker, or obedient child.
 Not only will their writing improve, their vocabulary will grow too!

-Pop over to Cheryl Sigmon’s website to check out a closeup photo and make a Tired Words pocket chart of your own.
-In no time, you’ll begin to see more descriptive, lively words spilling from your kids’ pens!
+It’s time to make a Tired Words pocket word bank of your own!
+In no time, you’ll start seeing more descriptive, lively words spilling from your kids’ pens.